MVAS Bird Monitoring and Conservation Project

 MVAS is monitoring the bird population on the Rio Grande.
 The first half of the MVAS Bird Survey is complete, with the collection of data at the eBird “Hotspot”: Rio Grande- Las Cruces: Treatment Water Canal South to I-10.
 After compiling 47 lists over 12 months, we identified 86 species and counted 2258 birds total.
 See the references below for details.
 The plan was to use this data as a “before” template, to be compared with another year long data collection effort after the US International Water Boundary Commission (USIBWC) completes a planned riparian construction at the study site.

 As relates to the Audubon Grant, all activity was initially stopped in the setting of COVID-19.
-Ideas for redirecting the grant funds to other outreach projects are being discussed by the MVAS Board.
+Ideas for redirecting the grant funds to other outreach projects are being discussed by the MVAS Board and may support activities at Mesilla Valley Bosque State Park.

 2. eBird study site “Hotspot”: Rio Grande- Las Cruces: Treatment Water Canal South to I-10.